-- 6.1.1 The fire alarm systems of all buildings at Changi and Seletar Airports are linked to the Airport Fire Stations.
-Any person discovering an outbreak of fire, however small it may seem, shall alert AES and the nearby occupants immediately by activating the nearest fire alarm (break-glass) call point. - 6.1.2 In case a call point is not available, he shall then inform AES at telephone no. 6541 2525 (or 6481 3377) in the case of Seletar Airport) of the following: - a.
-Location of fire, - b.
-Nature of fire, if known, - c.
-Injury to personnel, if known, - d.
-Informant's particulars and contact number. - 6.2 In case of fire outbreaks within ramp or remote aircraft parking areas where no fire alarm system is installed, AES shall be informed immediately by telephone.
+- 6.1.1 The fire alarm systems of all buildings at Changi and Seletar Airports are linked to the AES Fire Stations.
+Any person discovering an outbreak of fire, however small it may be, must notify the AES Hotline @ 6541 2525 and the nearby occupants immediately by activating the nearest fire alarm (break-glass) call point.
+The informants must contact the AES Hotline even if he/she had extinguished the fire before AES arrival. - 6.1.2 In case a call point is not available, he shall then inform AES Hotline @ 6541 2525 (or 6481 3377 in the case of Seletar Airport) of the following: - a.
+Location of fire. - b.
+Nature of fire, if known. - c.
+Injury to personnel, if known. - d.
+Informant's particulars and contact number. - 6.1.3 In case of fire outbreaks within ramp or remote aircraft parking areas where no fire alarm system is installed, AES shall be informed immediately by telephone.

-6.3 OBJECTIVE
+6.2 OBJECTIVE

-- 6.3.1 The objectives of this plan are: - a.
-To ensure the safeguard of human lives in the event of fire outbreak; - To establish a systematic and orderly evacuation plan for all occupants and members of the public present in the building to escape to the designated Assembly Areas for the purpose of reporting and accounting; - c.
-To ensure prompt raising of the fire alarm and marshalling of first aid fire-fighting efforts; - d.
-To establish roles and responsibilities for each organization / agency involved in handling the fire emergencies;
+- 6.2.1 The objectives of this plan are: - a.
+To ensure the safeguard of human lives in the event of fire outbreak. - b.
+To establish a systematic and orderly evacuation plan for all occupants and members of the public present in the building to escape to the designated Assembly Areas for the purpose of reporting and accounting. - c.
+To ensure prompt raising of the fire alarm and marshalling of first aid fire-fighting efforts. - d.
+To establish roles and responsibilities for each organization / agency involved in handling the fire emergencies.

 - e.
-To ensure that the airport operations and business can be resumed as quickly as possible; and - f.
+To ensure that the airport operations and business can be resumed as quickly as possible. - f.
 To control and prevent any further spread of fire, minimizing total property damage.

-6.4 FIRE SAFETY COMMITTEE
+6.3 FIRE SAFETY COMMITTEE